Match pass: Rovers v Millwall

-Supporters can now purchase a match pass for Wednesday evening's Sky Bet Championship encounter against Millwall at Ewood Park.
+Supporters can still purchase a match pass for tomorrow (Wednesday) evening's Sky Bet Championship encounter against Millwall at Ewood Park.

 With games still being played behind closed doors, the match pass is your best option to watch Rovers during these early stages of the 2020-21 campaign.